richardmezzomo/BMIcalculator/README.md

 ### ☑️ About

-I developed this website that focuses on showing the user's BMI and classifying them according to their weight and height.
+I developed this site that focuses on showing the user's BMI and classifying them according to their weight and height.
+In development I used some knowledge acquired in the Rockearseat JS course such as ES6 modules, functions, Arrow functions and etc.

 ### 💻 Link